-Waterbury teacher George Flaherty fought tears as he sat beside his 8-year-old daughter Margaret in a Waterbury church on December 19, praying for the victims of the mass shooting at Newtown's Sandy Hook Elementary School.
-"I am a teacher.
-I'm a parent.
-This could happen to any of us."
+Waterbury teacher George Flaherty Jr. fought tears as he sat beside his eight-year-old daughter Margaret in a Waterbury church tonight praying for the victims of last week’s mass shooting at Newtown’s Sandy Hook Elementary School.
+“I am a teacher.
+I’m a parent.
+This could happen to any of us.”

-Flaherty was joined by an estimated 1,500 people, many teachers, at the Mass at The Basilica of the Immaculate Conception, where 26 candles bearing the names of the victims of the Sandy Hook Elementary School mass shooting helped light the altar.
+Flaherty was joined by nearly 1500 people at tonight’s Mass at The Basilica of the Immaculate Conception where 26 candles bearing the names of the victims of the Sandy Hook Elementary School mass shooting lit the altar.

-Kevin Eagan, the president of the Waterbury Teachers Association, thanked the church community and the city's mayor for providing the "opportunity to grieve and pay tribute to our fallen colleagues."
+Kevin Egan, the president of the Waterbury Teachers Association, thanked the church community and the city’s mayor for providing tonight’s “opportunity to grieve and pay tribute to our fallen colleagues.”

 NEA President Dennis Van Roekel traveled from Washington to join the service.
-He said that "the shooting established in our minds that it can happen anywhere."
+He said that “last week’s shootings established in our minds that it can happen anywhere.”